The Broad Center at Yale SOM Welcomes First Class of Master’s Students

 As director of district strategy and implementation for Tulsa Public Schools, Caitlin Richard supports strategic resource use decision-making to accelerate student outcomes.
 Prior to her role at Tulsa Public Schools, she was an associate at Education Resource Strategies, where she supported large, urban districts to thoughtfully and equitably allocate resources.

-Manager of Operations and Strategy, Partnership for Los Angeles Schools, California
+Director of Operations and Strategy, Partnership for Los Angeles Schools, California

 As director of operations and strategy at the Partnership for Los Angeles Schools, Icela Santiago is responsible for leading a team that supports 20 LAUSD schools in building and refining operational systems that maximize efficiency while prioritizing equity in service of student achievement.
 She works alongside school and community leaders to advocate at the district level to remove barriers and increase the equitable distribution of resources to schools.